WEDDING PHOTOGRAPHY FAQS

 Do we need to allow time for sunset photographs?

-From a photography perspective, natural light through clear panels works beautifully, and evening fairy lights create atmosphere once the sun sets.
+From a photography perspective, natural light through clear panels works beautifully, and good evening lighting makes a real difference once the sun sets.

 After The Wedding